Alfresco/docs-alfresco/search-enterprise/latest/config/index.md

 title: Overview
 ---

-In order to use Alfresco Search Enterprise 3.0 for Alfresco Content Services platform, following configuration should be performed:
+To use Alfresco Search Enterprise with the Alfresco Content Services platform the following configuration must be applied:

 * Alfresco Repository properties in configuration file `alfresco-global.properties` or as environment variables related to Search Subystem configuration for *searching* features
 * Alfresco Elasticsearch Connector properties as environment variables related to communication with Alfresco Repository (Database, ActiveMQ and Transform Service) and Elasticsearch server for *indexing* features